ejwillemse/BAN313/chapter3.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:4085ce9982
 ## Softdrink orders distribution parameters.

-Which distribution parameters do we need to determine to model the hole-size as a normal distribution?
+Which distribution parameters do we need to determine to model the number of units ordered per day as a uniform distribution?

 *** =instructions